 Construction begins on our eighth brewery expansion in Comstock.

-Construction is expected to be completed on a brand new Bottling Hall, warehouse space, additional fermentation space, employee care areas and Logistics Center.
+Construction is completed on a brand new Bottling Hall, warehouse space, additional fermentation space, employee care areas and Logistics Center.